Architectural-Nexus/incident-reporting/DEVELOPMENT.md

 1. Configure email settings in admin panel
 2. Submit a test incident report
-3. Check that email notification is received
+3. Check that email notification is received with subject "Notice: A Work Place Incident Has Been Reported"
-4. Verify all incident details are included
+4. Verify the email contains the VPN access note and admin dashboard link

 ## Troubleshooting